husky-696/friendly-code-assistant/README.md

 ## Setup

-1. Sign up at [GLHF.chat](https://glhf.chat) to get your API key
+1. Install the extension from the VS Code marketplace
-2. Install the extension
+2. Get your API key from [GLHF.chat](https://glhf.chat)
-3. Click on the cat icon in the activity bar
+3. Open VS Code settings and search for "Kato Coding Buddy"
-4. Click "Set API Key" when prompted
+4. Enter your GLHF.chat API key in the settings
-5. Enter your GLHF.chat API key
+5. Click the cat icon in the sidebar to start chatting! 🐱

-6. Start chatting with your AI assistant!
+The extension will prompt you to enter your API key if it's not set when you try to use it.

 ## Usage